• About the theatre

 Pantalona

-Armilla, Armilla’s Maid, the Headless Apparition, The Impostor
+Armilla, Armilla’s Maid, the Headless Apparition

 Ministers